 Many hundreds of charities make awards to current and prospective graduate students.
 However, they can be hard to find and may require a specific and specialized approach.

 A useful source of information for exploring funding opportunities from charities and voluntary organisations is the Alternative Guide to Postgraduate Funding.
 This is an external resource published independently by GradFunding.
 This award-winning guide is written by two UK-based PhD students who, between them, won over £45,000 from 52 different charity awards.
 It provides a database of alternative funding opportunities from charities and trusts and gives advice about how to apply to them, including model personal and financial statements.
 The University has subscribed to the Guide, which can be accessed free of charge.

 Current Oxford students and staff can use their University email address to register online for access to the Guide.

 Applicants who do not yet have a University email account should submit their details via the form below in order to receive the Alternative Guide pin, which they can then use to register for the Guide.

 US Department of Veterans Affairs funding

-The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding.
-Please note that the following types of courses are not eligible for VA funding at universities outside of the US: non-degree courses (such as certificates and diplomas), any courses that involve distance or online learning and unmatriculated courses.
+The University of Oxford is able to process applications for US Department of Veterans' Affairs (VA) funding and can complete certificates of enrolment to submit to VA.
+Please note that courses that involve distance or online learning and non-matriculated courses are not eligible for VA funding at universities outside the US.

 VA applications are processed by the same team at Oxford who deal with US loans.
-Once you have made your application to the US Department of Veterans Affairs, please contact the US loans team to have your enrolment confirmed and certified.
+Please contact the US loans team for important details on applying for VA funding at Oxford.
 For further information please visit the US Department of Veterans Affairs website, ensuring that you consult the information that is relevant for universities outside of the US.